 Anyway, the fringe arguments against Shakespeare can be hastily boiled down to these: he didn’t have enough education, and he couldn’t possibly have known all that stuff about Italy that whoever wrote Romeo and Juliet, Othello, Two Gentlemen of Verona, A Midsummer Night's Dream and The Merchant of Venice clearly knew.

-know how a poorly educated bastard could have painted
+how a poorly educated bastard could have painted The Last Supper (when

-(when he wasn’t designing helicopters).
-Or how a
+he wasn’t designing helicopters).
+Or how a lackadaisical

-lackadaisical student could have come up with the
+student could have come up with the Theory of Relativity.

-Theory of Relativity.
-Maybe some people are just good
+Maybe some people are just good at things.
+Interestingly,

-side in this debate (in Is Shakespeare Dead?), but no one
+the fringe side in this debate (in Is Shakespeare Dead?),

-seems to know if the Bard of Hannibal really believed
+but no one seems to know if the Bard of Hannibal really

 For the second part, Shakespeare had ample recourse to such things as the Palace of Pleasure by William Painter, a collection of Painter’s translations of “Pleasant Histories and excellent Novelles…out of divers good and commendable authors...” that provide the Italian settings and plots for much Elizabethan drama.
 The collection was cobbled together by Painter from many Italian sources including Boccaccio, Gian Francesco Straparola, and Matteo Bandello.
 And traditional scholarship points out the obvious: Shakespeare’s contemporaries say(!) he wrote the works we attribute to him.

-fled with their infant son to Treviso, near Venice, to
+sympathies and fled with their infant son to Treviso, near

-escape the Inquisition.
-There they bought Casa Otello,
+Venice, to escape the Inquisition.
+There they bought Casa

-(Othello) who, according to local legend, had killed
+Otello (Othello) who, according to local legend, had

 studied in Venice, Padua, and Mantua, and travelled in

-by the philosopher, Giordano Bruno, who, says Iuvara,
+the philosopher, Giordano Bruno, who, says Iuvara, had

-had ties with William Herbert, the Earl of Pembroke,
+ties with William Herbert, the Earl of Pembroke, and the

-Shakespeare, and had a son called William, who died
+their name as Shakespeare, and had a son called William,

 As one who has taught English as a Foreign Language to thousands of young Italians, I don't think a 24-year-old EFL learner could have written, But thy eternal summer shall not fade/ Nor lose possession of that fair thou owest;/ Nor shall Death brag thou wander'st in his shade,/When in eternal lines to time thou growest:/So long as men can breathe or eyes can see,/So long lives this and this gives life to thee.
 (Or maybe I just had the wrong students.)
 Also, it is curious that the professor says the name ‘Shakespeare’ is a translation of the Italian surname, Crollalanza.
 Crollare equals ‘break,’ says he, and lanza comes from lancia, meaning ‘spear.’
 The only thing Shake-y here is the prof’s English.
 Crollare does not mean ‘shake.'
 Scrollare (with the initial s) means 'shake.'
 Crollare means ‘collapse’ and by squeaky, generous extension, ‘break’.
 Thus, maybe we are looking for ‘Breakspeare.’
 Is there such a name as Breakspeare?
 Of course.
 For two, Nicholas Breakspeare, the one and only English Pope (from 1154 to 1159), and his (maybe) cousin, Boso, (pronounced ‘Bozo.’
 I’m not kidding—Bozo Breakspeare), who was a cardinal.